eliep/i3-layouts/README.md

 `i3-layouts` is a small program that enforces configurable dynamic layout on i3 workspace.

-`i3-layouts` comes with 4 layouts:
+`i3-layouts` comes with 4 configurable layouts:
 - `vstack`: one main windows with a vertical stack of windows.
 ![vstack](./img/vstack.png)
 - `hstack`: one main windows with an horizontal stack of windows.